Class Dates FAQs Accommodations Exam Results

 How do I know if I need to take this course?

 Visit with your local health inspector.
+Contact the Department of Inspections and Appeals for contact information.

 Who teaches the course?